matifdeveloper/admob_easy/README.md

 ```

 ### Initialize MobileAds
-To enable ad support, In main function initialize MobileAds by providing the necessary ad unit IDs and test devices:
+To enable ad support, In the Splash Screen initialize the AdmobEasy by providing the necessary ad unit IDs and test devices:
 ```
 AdmobEasy.instance.initialize(
   androidRewardedAdID: 'ca-app-pub-3940256099942544/5224354917',